status-im/nimbus-eth2/docker/README.md

 Docker images for end-users, obtained by copying distributable binaries inside official Debian images.
 Uploaded to Docker Hub as part of the CI release process.

-There are also some example `docker-compose` configuration files.
+Also contains some example `docker-compose` configuration files.

 ## more details